OmerFainshtein/devops-assignment/README.md

 cd <repository_directory>

 ### Build and Run Docker Compose:
-* run: sudo docker-compose up --build
+* run: sudo docker-compose up

 * Open a web browser and navigate to http://localhost:8080 to access the Jenkins interface.